 The role of the Single Administrative Document in international trade

-The SAD, which is recognised internationally by customs, can be used by traders in the UK to fulfil customs and duty obligations to HMRC.
+The SAD, which is recognised internationally by customs, can be used by traders in the UK to fulfil customs and duty obligations to HM Revenue and Customs (HMRC).
 When you make a declaration to HMRC many of the boxes on the SAD that you fill out contain information from other commercial paperwork, such as invoices, packing lists, certificates and shipping documents.

 A completed SAD must detail: